UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

     - **Subscription** - This will be your UKCloud for Microsoft Azure subscription

-    - **Resource group** - Select an existing resource group, or create a new one by typing a name for your new resource group
+    - **Resource group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop out window.

     - **Location** - This will be the location of the Azure Stack Hub